ITSocietyMMUMelaka/beta/readme.md

 >
 > Running `dev.bat` will build the site to `/dev` (with drafts) and start hugo server

+## With Visual Studio Code

+1. Install `markdownlint` <https://github.com/DavidAnson/vscode-markdownlint> for a consistent markdown style across the repo.

+# Todos

-> Todo: Add more details
+- [] Add more details